Skip to main content

 • humor

-The humor in the game is consistently praised for its cleverness and charm, effectively balancing lighthearted moments with the darker themes of survival horror.
-Players appreciate the witty dialogue and character interactions, particularly from the main character, Mara, whose sarcastic remarks add depth without overwhelming the game's atmosphere.
-Overall, the humor enhances the experience, making it enjoyable and engaging while maintaining a spooky undertone.
+The humor in the game is widely praised for its cleverness and charm, effectively balancing lighthearted moments with the darker themes of survival horror.
+Players appreciate the main character's witty dialogue and the self-aware humor that adds depth without overwhelming the game's atmosphere.
+While some found the humor excessive at times, the overall consensus is that it enhances the experience, making the game both enjoyable and engaging.

 • “The game gets steadily creepier and more interesting, more scary, and surprisingly more funny the more you play.”